uswds/uswds-site/pages/patterns/complex-form/keep-a-record.md

       <h3 class="do-dont__heading">What to do</h3>
         <div class="do-dont__content">
           <ul>
-            <li>Use a print style sheet to create a summary of submitted information in a print-optimized format.<li>
+            <li>Use a print style sheet to create a summary of submitted information in a print-optimized format.</li>
             <li>Include a complete recap of all questions and their submitted answers.</li>
             <li>Do provide a “title block” that includes the site name, URL, date, and record of successful submission.</li>
             <li>Add any next steps, time frames, or reference numbers like case or record identifiers to the title block, if possible.
 Consider using a fixed-width font with very clear differentiation between letters and numbers to disambiguate any reference strings.</li>